 - Scheduled additional testing

-- Complete history, physical and blood work
+- Complete medical and physical history and blood work

 - Chest X-ray and heart tests

 - MRI of liver, abdominal organs and vessels

 - Evaluation by a neuropsychologist